 - 2 cloves garlic, minced

-- 2 stalks leek, chopped and green parts removed
+- 2 stalks leeks, white and light green parts only

 - 1/4 teaspoon turmeric